Lachee/role-react/README.md

 ### Configure
 After you invited the bot to the server, run `$create` in discord.
 This will take you through a wizard.

+**NOTE**

+Make sure you have the bot's role higher than all the roles you wish to award.